Sidewalk (album)

 Sidewalk is the third studio album by Australian rock band Icehouse, released on 26 June 1984 by Chrysalis Records and Regular Records.
-It peaked at No. 8 on the National albums chart.
+It peaked at No. 8 on the Australian national albums chart and No.2 in New Zealand.
 Founding member Iva Davies used the Fairlight CMI digital sampling synthesizer on this more sombre and reflective album.
-This is the first studio album that bassist Guy Pratt worked on as a member of the band.
-Pratt would later become a session musician, and go on to work with artists such as Pink Floyd, Roxy Music, David Bowie, Madonna and Michael Jackson.

 In 2002, Warner Music re-released the album, digitally remastered by Davies and Ryan Scott, with four bonus tracks.